cbw1243/PriceVol/README.md

 # File Description

-These files are to reproduce the results presented in the publication titled "Climate Shocks, Food Price Stability and International Trade: Evidence from 76 Maize Markets in 27 Net-importing Countries" published at Environmental Research Letters in 2018.
+These files are to reproduce the results in the paper titled "Climate Shocks, Food Price Stability and International Trade: Evidence from 76 Maize Markets in 27 Net-importing Countries" (Environmental Research Letters, 2018).
 Authors: Bowen Chen and Nelson N. Villoria.

 # Instruction